Twisted Alexander polynomials with the adjoint action for some classes of knots: Abstract

 \section{Abstract}

-This paper studies the twisted Alexander polynomial with the adjoint action associated to $SL_2(\BC)$-representations of a knot group for some classes of knots.
-We explicitly calculate the twisted Alexander polynomial with the adjoint action for torus knots and twist knots.
-As consequences of these calculations, we obtain the formula of the non-abelian Reidemeister torsion for torus knots in \cite{Du} and a nicer formula of the non-abelian Reidemeister torsion for twist knots than the one in \cite{DHY}.
+We calculate the twisted Alexander polynomial with the adjoint action for torus knots and twist knots.
+As consequences of these calculations, we obtain the formula for the nonabelian Reidemeister torsion of torus knots in \cite{Du} and a formula for the nonabelian Reidemeister torsion of twist knots that is better than the one in \cite{DHY}.